raphaelletseng/raphaelle.github.io/about.md

 </figure>

 Hi!
-I'm Raph, a final year Mathematics and Computer Science major at McGill University, in Montreal, Canada.
+I'm Raph.
+I'm an Associate Consultant at Slalom, Montreal, Canada.
+I have a degree in Mathematics and Computer Science from McGill University.
 I am interested in:
 - exploring artificial intelligence in areas where it can affect positive social and environmental change
 - the ethics of AI  <br>